leswright1977/PyThermalCamera/README.md

 The following features have been implemented:

-Bicubic interpolation to scale the small 256*192 image to something more presentable!
-Available scaling multiplier range from 1-5 (Note: This will not auto change the window size on the Pi!?).
-Optional blur can be applied if you want to smooth out the video.
+-Bicubic interpolation to scale the small 256*192 image to something more presentable!
+Available scaling multiplier range from 1-5 (Note: This will not auto change the window size on the Pi (openCV needs recompiling), however you can manually resize).
+Optional blur can be applied if you want to smooth out the pixels.

-Fullscreen Windowed mode (Note going back to windowed does not seem to work on the Pi!
-Open CV probably needs recompiling!)
+-Fullscreen / Windowed mode (Note going back to windowed  from fullscreen does not seem to work on the Pi!
+OpenCV probably needs recompiling!).

-False coloring of the video image is provided. the avilable colormaps are listed on the right.
+-False coloring of the video image is provided. the avilable colormaps are listed on the right.

-Variable Contrast.
+-Variable Contrast.

-Average Scene Temperature.
+-Average Scene Temperature.

-Center of scene temperature monitoring (Crosshairs).
+-Center of scene temperature monitoring (Crosshairs).

-Floating Maximum and Minimum temperature values within the scene.
+-Floating Maximum and Minimum temperature values within the scene, with variable threshold.

-Video recording is implemented.
+-Video recording is implemented (Saved as AVI in the working directory)

-Snapshot images are implemented.
+-Snapshot images are implemented (saved as PNG in the working directory)